Jiramew/jiramew.github.com/_posts/2013-09-20-how-to-build-up-your-own-tech-blog.md

 ---
 {% include JB/setup %}

-This post will show you how the blog was created.

-#With the help from Jekyll#
+This post will show you how the blog was created with the help from Jekyll

 First thing: Get Everything in your computer